Beit Imrin: Ottoman era

 In 1667 there was a Greek Orthodox community in the village.

 In 1838 American Biblical scholar Edward Robinson noted that the village was on the road to Jenin.
 He also noted that the village had a mixture of Greek Christians and Muslim inhabitants.
 At this time the village had 50 Christians and a priest.

 In 1870, Victor Guérin estimated that Beit Imrin had 700 inhabitants.
 He further noted: "The houses are small and roughly built, except the Sheikh’s house, which is large and well-built.
 Below the village and to the west there is a fertile valley irrigated by a spring called Ain Dilbeh."

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Wadi al-Sha'ir.

 In 1882, the PEF's Survey of Western Palestine (SWP) described it as "a village of moderate size in the valley at the foot of the Sheikh Beiyzid chain.
 It is built of stone, and has a spring in the valley to the south, and olives round it on the east and west.
 Some of the inhabitants are Greek Christians."